AVAILABLE POSITIONS

 To apply to volunteer with SpringsWatch click here or “learn more” below

-Environmental Center Volunteers are tasked with greeting and interacting with members of the public at our North Florida Springs Environmental Center.
-As an Environmental Center Volunteer, you will have opportunity to get to know Florida Springs Institute staff, ask questions, and learn quickly how navigate common springs research and protection topics.
+Welcome Center Volunteers are tasked with greeting and interacting with members of the public at our Florida Springs Welcome Center.
+As a Welcome Center Volunteer, you will have opportunity to get to know Florida Springs Institute staff, ask questions, and learn quickly how navigate common springs research and protection topics.

 VOLUNTEER APPLICATION